ethers-io/documentation/source/ethers.js/source/api-contract.rst

 Instead, they must be accessed through the **functions** or **events** property.

 Due to signature overloading, multiple functions can have the same name.
+The first function specifed in the ABI will be bound to its name.
+To access overloaded functions, use the full typed signature of the functions (e.g.
-The JavaScript type system cannot determine these, so only the first function with a given name will be available.
-(In the future this will be addressed by adding parameter explicit calls).
+``contract["foobar(address,uint256)"]``).

 :sup:`prototype` . address
     The address (or ENS name) of the contract.